Back to home

 Key Points

-Implementation involves training staff at pioneering third-level hospitals in neighbouring countries and Europe, adapting models to Andorra's cultural and case-specific context.
-The drive stems from a commitment to update services and counter stigma that hinders detection and consultation, rather than a surge in cases.
+A child and youth mental health psychologist already supports early infancy alongside midwives, but SAAS aims to significantly expand this work.
+Staff will receive training at advanced hospitals in neighbouring countries and across Europe, adapting leading models to Andorra's cultural and local context.
+The effort stems from a commitment to update services and address stigma that hinders detection and treatment, rather than any specific rise in cases.

-In related updates, two SAAS professionals—a neuropsychologist and a psychologist—completed autism diagnosis training for adults this summer.
-Further specialist training is planned for next year to keep the team highly skilled.
-The service has also onboarded a new psycho-oncologist, increasing capacity from one to two in internal medicine to better serve patients with chronic illnesses, palliative care, and cancer.
+In related updates, SAAS staff—including a neuropsychologist and psychologist—completed adult autism diagnosis training this summer.
+Further specialist courses are planned for next year to maintain a highly skilled team.
+The service has also added a second psycho-oncologist in internal medicine to improve care for patients with chronic illnesses, palliative needs, and cancer.

 Share the article via